 Osteria Caffè Monte Baldo

-Cichetti bars are quite the rage in Venice, but visitors to Verona can experience Cichetti culture when they visit Osteria Caffè Monte Baldo.
+Cicchetti bars in Venice are quite the rage, but visitors to Verona can experience Cicchetti culture when they visit Osteria Caffè Monte Baldo.
 This popular spot serves a range of small snacks like the meat-topped toasts we shared with glasses of house wine.

-Sure, you can eat a full meal at Osteria Caffè Monte Baldo but the true value is in the snacks.
-Not only are they cheap, but these snacks won’t make you too full before you go to sleep.
+Sure, you can eat a full meal at Osteria Caffè Monte Baldo but this restaurant’s true value is in its snacks.
+Not only are they cheap, but these nibbles won’t make you too full before you go to sleep.

 Osteria Caffè Monte Baldo is located at Via Rosa, 12, 37121 Verona VR, Italy.

 Bagels in Italy?
-That’s what we said when we passed by the Bagel Store on the way back to our Airbnb apartment.
+That’s what we said when we passed by Bagel Road on the way back to our apartment.
 Intrigued by the concept, we returned later in the week to check it out.

 As self-proclaimed bagel experts who have eaten bagels in cities as varied as Montreal, Riga, Budapest and Cape Town, we were curious to sample the Verona version.
 As an homage to our location, we ordered the Italy sandwich with prosciutto, burrata, arugula, red onion and pesto on a poppy seed bagel.